Nexmo/stitch-demo-android/README.md

-# Nexmo Android Conversation SDK Quickstart 3
+# Nexmo In-App Messaging Android Demo

-## Running the example
+## Running the demo

-- In `LoginActivity` set the `USER_JWT` & `SECOND_USER_JWT` variables to those generated in [Quickstart 2](../../docs/2-inviting-members.md) (Quickstart 3 doesn't need to generate new JWTs)
+- Clone the [gateway demo server](https://github.com/Nexmo/conversation-gateway) and run it

+- Expose the gateway demo server to the web via ngrok, heroku, or glitch

+- Create a user or two as well as a conversation via the gateway demo API

 - Run the app in Android Studio on two separate emulators/devices

-- After clicking the login button, log in as either "jamie" or "alice"
+- After clicking the login button, log in as one of the users you created.